 Some other resources you might find helpful if you’re considering starting a nonprofit include:

-- Tax Information for Charities & Other Non-Profits section of the IRS website
+- Tax Information for Charities on the IRS website

 - National Council of Nonprofits